 General Information

-smay appeal any academic penalty or sanction imposed by an instructor, the institution or its constituent academic units, as prescribed in the “Academic Rights, Penalties and Appeal Procedures” section of the WVU Graduate Catalog.
+Students may appeal any academic penalty or sanction imposed by an instructor, the institution or its constituent academic units, as prescribed in the “Academic Rights, Penalties and Appeal Procedures” section of the WVU Graduate Catalog.

 The school or college dean (or his/her designee) is the final level of appeal for final grade penalties or exclusion from class.
 The Associate Vice President for Academic Affairs at the Health Sciences Center is the final level of appeal for academic probation or suspension from a program or school.
 The Office of the Provost is the final level of appeal for dismissal from the program or university.